-Before replacing your weather seal, it’s important that you get the correct measurements for the garage door stop that you’ll be purchasing.
-Start by sizing the width, height and thickness of your door.
+Before installing your garage door seal, it’s important that you get the correct measurements for the garage door.
+Start by sizing the width, height, and thickness of your door.
 Next, it’s time to take a trip to the home center store.
-While there, you’ll need to buy a V-strip weather stripping which is a tube filled with exterior caulk (water proof sealant).
+You’ll need to buy a garage door seal kit, or V-strip weather stripping, which is a tube filled with exterior caulk (water-proof sealant).
 If you have a wooden door, this will also include a can of wood sealer.
-For a more powerful seal, you can use a rubber threshold or strip of wood.
+For a more powerful garage door weather seal, you can use a rubber threshold or strip of wood.

-Step 2: Remove Your Old Garage Door Seal
+Step 2: Remove Your Old Garage Door Weather Seal

 Via DDM Garage Doors

-Once you’ve measured and gathered these materials, raise your door about 6 ft high so that the track doesn’t interfere with the seal.
-Then, begin to pull that old rubber out.
-If needed, a screw driver works great for prying crimped track ends open.
+Once you’ve measured and gathered these materials, raise your door about 6 feet high so that the track doesn’t interfere with the seal.
+Then, begin to pull that old garage door weather seal out.
+If needed, a screwdriver works great for prying crimped track ends open.
 You may have to cut them into pieces if they’re really hard to pry.

 Via Pretty Handy Girl

-You don’t want to have any dirt or corrosion in the garage door, so clean it out by using a screwdriver and stiff brush.
-Next, using scissors, chop the weather seal into its needed length.
+You don’t want to have any dirt or corrosion in the garage door track, so clean it out by using a screwdriver and stiff brush.
+Next, using scissors, cut the weather seal into its needed length.

-Using dish wash soap, lubricate the rubber.
-Then, you’ll need to thread the t-shaped edges into the seal track and slide it through the garage door.
+Using dish soap, lubricate the rubber.
+Then, you’ll need to thread the T-shaped edges into the seal track and slide it through the garage door.
 During this step, patience is key.
-Remember that pushing and pulling the seal into the track is not a skip-and-a-hop process, even with using a second hand.
+Remember that pushing and pulling the seal into the garage door track is not a skip-and-a-hop process, even with a second pair of hands.

-With a wooden garage, tear off the nailed rubber seal and attach the wood using wood sealer.
-As it dries, get the aluminum track ready by chopping it to needed length.
-Then, place the track into caulk and make sure that it is secured tightly inside the bottom of the door.
-Next, using a 1-in. screw, drill the track behind the door.
+If you have a wooden garage, tear off the nailed rubber seal and attach the wood using a wood sealer.
+As it dries, get the aluminum garage door track ready by cutting it to the needed length.
+Then, place the track into the caulk and make sure that it is secured tightly inside the bottom of the door.
+Next, using a 1-inch screw, drill the track behind the door.